Skip to main content

 Service at >=80% of behavioral capacity AND growth <2%/yr; has hit its max.

 The ceiling threshold is triggered when a service is operating at 80% or more of its behavioral capacity and year-over-year growth is below 2%.
-This combination signals that the service has effectively hit its maximum — attendance is flat and the room (behaviorally, not physically) is full.
+This combination signals that the service has effectively hit its maximum — attendance is flat and the room is behaviorally full.
+It is Kingdom Metrics' take on the classic 80% rule's "full" point, with one refinement: the 80% is measured against behavioral capacity (the demonstrated attendance ceiling) rather than raw seat count, and it is paired with a flat-growth check so a service that is still climbing isn't mistaken for one that has stalled.

 Kingdom Metrics distinguishes this from a service that is merely large.
 A service at 85% of behavioral capacity with 5% year-over-year growth is not at its ceiling — it is still climbing.
 The ceiling threshold specifically identifies services where growth has stalled near the top.